ktorio/ktor-documentation/topics/auto/quickstart/guides/guides_application.md

 ```

-{% include tabbed-code.html
-    tab1-title="Main.kt" tab1-content=main-kt
-    no-height="true"
-%}

-&nbsp;

-If your server is just listening for HTTP requests and do not want to do anything else after that in the setup,
+>If your server is just listening for HTTP requests and do not want to do anything else after that in the setup,
-you will normally call the server.start with `wait = true`.
+>you will normally call the server.start with `wait = true`.
-{ .note}
+>
+{type="note"}

 ## Running the Application
-{id="running "}
+{id="running"}

 Given that the entry point of your application is the standard Kotlin `main` function,
 you can simply run it, effectively starting the server and listening on the specified port.